What We Do: Fundraising to Support the LGBTQ Community

 We exist purely to raise funds on behalf of other non-profit organizations, representing a variety of LGBTQ-focused causes right here in New Orleans.
 Recent beneficiaries have included organization focused on HIV/AIDS services, suicide prevention, LGBTQ elder advocacy, youth empowerment and meal delivery for those living with HIV/AIDS.

 We host an annual Masquerade Ball each year on the Friday night before Mardi Gras —“The Party with a Purpose."
 This party caps our annual fundraising efforts.
-The 2017 Ball will be held at The Cannery in Mid-City on Friday, February 24 with a “Hollywood Gone Bad” theme.
+The 2018 Ball will be held at The Cannery in Mid-City on Friday, February 8, 2018 with a “2018: A Space Oddity” theme.

-Our 2016 Ball, "Once Upon a Twisted Time," was a roaring success: incredible costumes, amazing food stations and a very full bar, plus the unforgettable Cheshire Cat vodka ice luge.
-The 2017 Ball promises to be another night of revelry, dancing, and spending time with old and new friends.
+Our 2017 Ball, "Hollywood Gone Bad," was a roaring success: incredible costumes, amazing food stations and a very full bar, plus the unforgettable Marilyn Monroe vodka ice luge.
+The 2018 Ball promises to be another night of revelry, dancing, and spending time with old and new friends.

 Stay tuned for more information.
 Don't forget, we are are always seeking input and welcoming volunteers who want to join us to create fun and successful events that directly translate into making an impact in our community.

 ORGANIZATION AT A GLANCE